jmstipanowich/MovieRecommendations/README.md

 ## Data Modeling

-After trying different models and code I chose to go with two different paths to retrieving top 5 movie recommendations.
+After trying different models and code, I chose to go with two different paths to retrieving top 5 movie recommendations.
 The ways I decided to attain movie recommendations included a model-based method involving Singular Value Decomposition(SVD) with a K Nearest Neighbors model and the creation of a function-based, built out, non-model method to get movie recommendations just using a Euclidean distance metric for similarities and python code.

-For both recommendation system methods I decided to find similar users to user 43 in the dataset who watched the movie, "Toy Story", and rated the movie a '5'.
-This was a highly rated film and I want to find similar such films through recommendation systems.
+For both recommendation system methods I decided to find similar users to user 43 in the dataset who watched the movie, "Toy Story," and rated the movie a '5'.
+This was a highly rated film and I wanted to find similar such films through recommendation systems.

-The KNN model that included SVD had a solid RMSE of ---.
-The KNN model determined five similar neighbor users to user 43 who watched the movie, "Toy Story".
-Most of the movie recommendations from this system were movie released around the same year that had high ratings.
+The KNN model that included SVD had a solid RMSE of .8786.
+The KNN model determined five similar neighbor users to user 43 who watched the movie, "Toy Story."
+Most of the movie recommendations from this system were movies released around the same year that had high ratings.

-The function-based built out method used a Euclidean distance metric to calculate user similarities.The function took out movies that were already watched by the user to increase the chance of unique movie recommendations.
-The function sorted the movies to only mostly recommend movies rated a "5" to keep with the theme of recommending only highly rated movies.
+The function-based built out method used a Euclidean distance metric to calculate user similarities.
+The function took out movies that were already watched by the user to increase the chance of unique movie recommendations.
+The function sorted the movies to only mostly recommend movies rated a '5' to keep with the theme of recommending only highly rated movies.

 ## The Cold Start Problem